 One way to calculate the midpoint is to remember that this midpoint is half of the distance between points.
 If you want to calculate the midpoint this way, you can use this distance between points calculator and divide the final answer by 2.

-The last method of calculating the midpoint is through the use of a unit vector.
+The last method of calculating the midpoint is using a unit vector.
 This way is a little backward, but sometimes you can use this method if you only have certain information.
 If you have the unit vector, you can multiply it by the magnitude to get the final x and y coordinates of the endpoint.
-Since you know the initial point is 0,0 you can then calculate the midpoint.
+Since you know the initial point is 0,0, you can then calculate the midpoint.
 To learn more about unit vectors, visit our unit vector calculator.

 Midpoint Definition

 The midpoint is sometimes referred to as the centroid, although this term is used more generally for other things that are the midpoint on a line.
-The midpoint can also be calculated from the initial coordinates, slope, and only one of the end coordinates in either the x or y-direction.
+The midpoint can also be calculated from the initial coordinates, slope, and only one end coordinate in either the x or y-direction.

 When looking at a hyperbola, the midpoint of the vertices will be the midpoint of that hyperbola.
 Not to be confused with the intercept points of that hyperbola that are calculated from the quadratic equation.